John Cassavetes: Marriage

 Cassavetes was married to American actress Gena Rowlands from 1954 until his death in 1989.
 Many of his films were shot and edited in his and Rowlands' own Los Angeles home.
 He and Rowlands had a son named Nick and two daughters named Alexandra and Zoe, all of whom followed them into acting and filmmaking.

 Death

 A long-time alcoholic, Cassavetes died in Los Angeles from complications of cirrhosis at the age of 59 on February 3, 1989.
-He is buried at Westwood Village Memorial Park cemetery in Los Angeles.
+He is interred at Westwood Village Memorial Park cemetery in Los Angeles.

 At the time of his death, Cassavetes had amassed a collection of more than 40 unproduced screenplays, as well as a novel, Husbands.
 He also left three unproduced plays: Sweet Talk, Entrances and Exits, and Begin the Beguine, the last of which, in German translation, was co-produced by Needcompany of Belgium and Burgtheater of Vienna, and premiered on stage at Vienna's Akademietheater in 2014.